Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth.

 However you deal with it, just remember, not everything we think or hear is true.

-If this has struck a chord with you and you want to find out if coaching will support you in dealing with your Inner Critic, book for a Light the Blue Touchpaper session.
+If this has struck a chord with you and you want to find out if coaching will support you in dealing with your Inner Critic, check out how we could work together and get in touch.